haileymgibbs/childcare-desert-analysis/README.md

 ## What Is a Child Care Desert?

-A location is classified as a **child care desert** if its adjusted supply score (`adj_supply`) is at or below 0.33 — meaning there are more than three children for every available licensed child care slot.
+A location is classified as a **child care desert** if its adjusted supply score (`adj_supply`) is at or below 0.33 — meaning there are at least three children for every available licensed child care slot.
 Supply scores are also available for specific care types: Head Start (`adj_supply_hs`), Pre-K (`adj_supply_prek`), family child care (`adj_supply_fcc`), and child care centers (`adj_supply_ccc`).
 The primary data source is the Center for American Progress Child Care Access Dataset (2025 revision, February 2026), produced in collaboration with the W.E.
 Upjohn Institute for Employment Research and Stanford University.
 Each row represents approximately 10 children.

 ---